mako-framework/docs/08_learn_more/00_views.md

 	{% endforeach %}
 	</ul>

-You can also include a view inside another view like this:
+You can easily include a partial template in a view.

 	{{view:'partials.footer'}}

+Included views will automatically inherit all the variables available in the parent view but you override them or add new ones.

+	{{view:'partials.footer', ['foo' => 'bar']}}

+If you want the template compiler to ignore a section of your template then you can use the verbatim blocks.

+	{% verbatim %}
+		This {{$will}} not be {{$parsed}}.
+	{% endverbatim %}

 Another useful feature is template inheritance.
 This allows you to define a parent wrapper view that you can easily extend.
-Lets say you save the following template as ```parent.tpl.php```:
+Let's say you save the template below as ```parent.tpl.php```.

 	<!DOCTYPE html>
 	<html lang="en">